 The Michigan Task Force on Juvenile Justice Reform was created by Executive Order 2021-6 as a bipartisan advisory body in the Department of Health and Human Services4 to "lead a data-driven analysis of [Michigan's] juvenile justice system and recommend proven practices and strategies for reform grounded in data, research, and fundamental constitutional principles."
-In particular, in the words of its final report, 5 the task force was "charged with developing recommendations to improve state law, policy, and appropriations guided by the following objectives:
+In particular, in the words of its final report,5 the task force was "charged with developing recommendations to improve state law, policy, and appropriations guided by the following objectives:

-Safely reduce placement in detention and residential placement and associated costs.
+- Safely reduce placement in detention and residential placement and associated costs. - Increase the safety and well-being of youth impacted by the juvenile justice system.